 I did.
 And I almost can’t believe I did.

-They’re quite a far cry from the crisp, thick, flavorful waffles I now make every Saturday for brunch.
+They’re quite a far cry from the crisp, thick, flavorful waffles I now make at home for brunch.

-Even though my waffle standards started out with the soggy, spongy frozen variety, I’ve gotten very demanding about how a waffle should be, and you should be too.
+Even though my waffle standards started out with the soggy, spongy frozen variety, I’ve gotten very demanding about how a waffle should be.

-A waffle should be crisp as heck but a little fluffy in the middle, have good flavor, and also be doused in real maple syrup (though admittedly that last part has nothing to do with technique).
+A waffle should be crisp on the edges but a little fluffy in the middle, with good flavor, and doused in real maple syrup (though admittedly that last part has nothing to do with technique).

 Once the buttermilk amaretto liquid is added to the dry ingredients, it’s time to fold in those stiff egg whites I mentioned earlier:

-And now we’ve come to Secret #5-A Flip Waffle Maker.
-As good as your waffle recipe may be, if you have a crappy waffle maker, you’re going to get crappy waffles.
+As good as your waffle recipe may be, if you have a cruddy waffle maker, you’re going to get cruddy waffles.